 All written work must be your own.
 Copying the work of others, whether that of fellow students or anyone else, constitutes plagiarism.
 You need not copy a work in its entirety to plagiarize.
 The university defines plagiarism as using the works of others without attribution.
 I also include the use of others' words with attribution if your use of others' words are excessive.
 If you have any questions about what constitutes excessive use of other people's words, please ask me.
-The paper is

-MW 10-10:50 a.m.
-Chincoteague 4121, x54151 an exercise in research, not retyping others' words.
+The paper is an exercise in research, not retyping others' words.
 Should anyone have any questions, please feel free to consult me.
 All cases of plagiarism will be referred to the University Honors Court.